thenhz/CarND-Behavioral-Cloning-P3/writeup_template.md

 Since we have only steering angle for center image, I've adjusted the steering angle for left_image by adding a tiny value  and similarely for right_image (by subtracting the same tiny value)

 Talking about the model, I started with a Lambda layer to normalize the coming images.
 Five convolutional layers then have been applied with different kernel and strides, to capture different features from the same image.
 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-My first models where probably too simple so I've increased the number of convolutional layer to let the model be able to correcty understand the images.
+My first models where probably too simple so I've increased the number of convolutional layer to let the model be able to correctly understand the images.
 After some time, playing with the hyperparameters, I landed to a model that was overfitting since the loss was very low on training but did't decrease as well on validation.
-I've tried to add regularizers and dropouts but in the end the success came from lowering the number of concolutional used and using a dropout.
+I've tried to add regularizers and dropouts but in the end the success came from lowering the number of convolutional used and using a dropout.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were just one point where the car fell of the track (when I started to see the lake..probably interpreted as a road since I noticed clearly that was steering toward the lake) but was enough to train for several epochs more to get rid of this behaviour
+At the begin there were just one point where the car fell of the track (when it started to see the lake..probably interpreted as a road since I noticed clearly that it was steering toward the lake) but in the end it  was enough to train for several epochs more to get rid of this behaviour

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
-I've tested even on track 2 and the car is driving very well except for one point where the car sees the road it's walking and a piece of road in the background that fool the model.
+At the end of the process, the vehicle was able to drive autonomously around the track without leaving the road.
+I've tested even on track 2 and the car is driving very well except for one point where the car sees one road in the foreground and one in the background very close and then it goes off road very badly.

 #### 2. Final Model Architecture